 All air destratifiers are ceiling fans, yet not all ceiling fans are air destratifiers

-Air destratifiers are ceiling fans that, using reverse mode to spin in the opposite direction, lower the hot air stuck on the highest part of the ceiling, increasing warm air at the first two meters of the house.
+Air destratifiers are ceiling fans that, using reverse mode to spin in the opposite direction, lower the hot air accumulated at the highest part of the ceiling.

-Hot air is less dense than cool air, so strats of temperature are formed inside a room, like a coctel in a glass.
+Hot air is less dense than cool air, so strata of air with different temperature are formed inside the room - like a cocktail in a glass.
 Hot air goes up, cool air goes down.
-There's usually a 2º difference by linear altitude, which leads to an enormous loss of energy.
+There's usually a 2º C difference by linear altitude, which leads to an enormous loss of energy.

-Furthermore, this applies to every form of heating, like floor heat, radiators, chimneys...
+Furthermore, this applies to every form of heating, like floor heating, radiators, chimneys.

-When this happens, there's a massive loss of energy and the top of the ceiling is being heated to 32º where there's nobody benefiting from it.
+This, of course, causes a massive loss of energy - at the end of the days, you don't need a temperature of 32º C at the ceiling, where there's nobody benefiting from it.

 How does it work?

-while climbing, air gets cooler, increasing density and making it bounce down even faster, warming up and then repeting the process.
+While climbing up, air gets cooler, increasing density and making it bounce down even faster, warming up and then repeating the process.
 Now this cycle has started.

 So, what's the difference between a ceiling fan and an air destratifier?